 - If they are presented for admission to HE it is likely to be in conjunction with other qualifications.

-Learners may combine the Level 3 Diplomas in Creative Media with other qualifications e.g. A levels or other vocational qualifications.
+Students may combine the Level 3 Diplomas in Creative Media with other qualifications e.g. A levels or other vocational qualifications.

-Learners are assessed throughout their programme of learning and may submit their portfolio of evidence at any point.
+Students are assessed throughout their programme of learning and may submit their portfolio of evidence at any point.
 Results are provided on a rolling basis.

 These qualifications are current.